ic-pbakker/soft_uart/README.md

-# soft_uart_one
+# soft_uart_two

 Software-based serial port module for Raspberry Pi.

 This module creates a software-based serial port using a configurable pair of GPIO pins.
-The serial port will appear as `/dev/ttySOFTONE0`.
+The serial port will appear as `/dev/ttySOFTTWO0`.

-When a second module is needed, load as module uart_soft_one in addition to uart_soft.
+When a second module is needed, load as module uart_soft_two in addition to uart_soft_one.
 Reference https://codeintherightway.blogspot.com/2017/09/soft-uart-implementation-for-raspberry.html

 ## Features